sailfishos-mirror/bind9/doc/notes/notes-9.21.15.rst

 New Features
 ~~~~~~~~~~~~

-- New "rndc showconf" command.
+- New :option:`rndc showconf` command.

-  The new `rndc showconf` command prints the running server
+  The new :option:`rndc showconf` command prints the running server
   configuration.
-There are three options: - `rndc showconf -user`
+There are three options:

-  displays the user configuration (i.e., the contents of `named.conf`).
+  - ``rndc showconf -user`` shows only settings explicitly declared in
+    :iscman:`named.conf`.
-  - `rndc showconf -builtin` displays the default settings, similar to
+  - ``rndc showconf -builtin`` shows the default settings, similar to
+    :option:`named -C`.
-  `named -H`. - `rndc showconf -effective` displays the effective
+  - ``rndc showconf -effective`` shows the result of applying user
-  configuration.
-This is the merged combination of the `-user` and
+    settings to defaults.

-  `-builtin` configurations. :gl:`#1075`
+  :gl:`#1075`

-- "named-checkconf -b" dumps the built-in configuration.
+- :option:`named-checkconf -b` dumps the built-in configuration.

-  `named-checkconf` now supports the command line switch `-b`,  which
+  :iscman:`named-checkconf` now supports the option ``-b``, that prints
-  prints the default built-in configuration used by `named`.
+  the default built-in configuration used by :iscman:`named`.
 When
-  `-b` is in use, other options are ignored. :gl:`#1326`
+  the option is used, other options are ignored. :gl:`#1326`

-- Add support for Extended DNS Error 24 (Invalid Data)
+- Add support for Extended DNS Error 24 (Invalid Data).

-  Extended DNS Error 24 (Invalid Data) is returned when the server
-  cannot answer data for a zone it is configured for.
-This occurs
-  typically when an authoritative server does not have loaded the DB of
-  a configured zone, or a secondary server zone is expired.

-  See RFC 8914 section 4.25. :gl:`#1836`
+  See :rfc:`8914` section 4.25. :gl:`#1836`

-- Named-checkconf -e prints the effective configuration.
+- :option:`named-checkconf -e` prints the effective configuration.

-  The new `named-checkconf -e` option prints the effective server
+  The new :option:`named-checkconf -e` option prints the effective
-  configuration, including all the default settings, that would result
-  from loading the specified configuration file into `named`.
+  server configuration.
+This is what would result from loading the
+  specified configuration file into :iscman:`named`.
+The report
+  includes all default settings, as modified by user values from the
-  :gl:`#2798`
+  configuration file. :gl:`#2798`

 Removed Features
 ~~~~~~~~~~~~~~~~

-- Remove the "tkey-domain" statement.
+- Remove the ``tkey-domain`` statement.

   The previously deprecated ``tkey-domain`` statement has now been removed. :gl:`#4204`

-- Remove the "tkey-gssapi-credential" statement.
+- Remove the ``tkey-gssapi-credential`` statement.

   The previously deprecated ``tkey-gssapi-credential`` statement and all code related to it have now been removed. :gl:`#4204`